15 Summer ‘Blockbusters’ That Completely Tanked

 A host of tonal clashes and other production troubles led to the film going through multiple directors and writers, including one who was asked to write a new script just a week before principal photography was set to begin.
-The initial idea was to make a Mario film that had a led edge, because the video game was played by adult consumers almost as much as children.
+The initial idea was to make a Mario film that had an edge, because the video game was played by adult consumers almost as much as children.
 It never worked, the production never quite came together, and the finished film is something that barely resembles its internationally famous source material.
 The film arrived to negative reviews and ultimately earned just shy of $21 million at the box office, less than half of its reported budget.
 Bob Hoskins, who played Mario in the film, later called it “the worst thing I ever did.”

 The 1990s were a great time to have a Michael Crichton project on your hands.
 After the bestselling author landed one of the most influential blockbusters of all time with Jurassic Park, studios were eager to adapt his other work.
 That led to Disclosure, Rising Sun, The Lost World, Congo, Sphere, and The 13th Warrior.